StellaOrg/ImplicitBVH.jl/README.md

 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://stellaorg.github.io/ImplicitBVH.jl/dev)

 # ImplicitBVH.jl
-*Fast, Robust Parallel Bounding Volume Hierarchy for Collision Detection in Dynamic Scenes*
+*High-Performance Parallel Bounding Volume Hierarchy for Collision Detection*

 It uses an implicit bounding volume hierarchy constructed from an iterable of some geometric primitives' (e.g. triangles in a mesh) bounding volumes forming the `ImplicitTree` leaves.
 The leaves